 Certainly, though, lending to businesses that don’t meet traditional bank loan criteria means you may take on more risk of default.
 That’s why the SBA provides a credit enhancement in the form of a guarantee.

 To protect SBA loan guarantees, lenders must follow precise requirements throughout the life of each loan.
 These requirements can be complicated, detailed and time consuming.
 Without following them exactly, loan guarantees may be jeopardized or even denied.
+Prudent Lenders laid out these tips to ensure that your institution’s SBA guarantees are protected.

 When things change